rlunar/valkey-bundle-demo/README.md

 * **AI-Powered Content:** Leveraging advanced language models to generate personalized sales pitches.
 * **High-Performance Caching:** Using Valkey to cache LLM responses, dramatically reducing latency.
 * **Real-time UI Updates:** Using Server-Sent Events (SSE) to push AI-generated content to the browser without a page refresh.
+* **Viewed Products Tracking:** Using Valkey Bloom filters to efficiently track which products each user has viewed, with visual indicators (👀) on product cards.

 ## **Prerequisites**